The 5 most important contracts in your life:

 One of the biggest investments (and debts) a lot of people will make is property.
 Whether you’re buying an existing property, building, buying off plan, selling or refinancing a property, there will be contracts involved.
 It’s important to understand your rights and your responsibilities in any transaction and when it is as big as this, it’s good to have somebody to check the contracts and make sure everything is ok and that you’re on track for making it the exciting life step that it is.

 Starting a business?
 Got something so good that you can’t do it on your own and you’ll need help?
 Better lay out some ground rules.
 When you go into business with one or more parties it’s advisable to have a partnership or shareholder agreement.
 This outlines things like who has decision making power, financial agreements and what happens if a party wants to leave the business.
 It is advisable to have sought legal advice before signing the agreement.
 Make sure that advice is independent of any other members’ legal representation too.

 There’s going to be a lot to embrace throughout your life, but sometimes you need to get down to the details to get it right.
 It doesn’t hurt to get a professional eye to look over these details and make sure you get it right, so you can get on with the enjoyment.
 Need help with the big five?
-Contact us at CM Lawyers.
+They are the most important contract in a person’s life after all Contact us at CM Lawyers.

 Want more information?
 Click here to read more about Contracts from NSW.Gov